dkrajzew/degrotesque/docs/cmd.md

 When parsing XML/HTML files, the script does not change the quotation marks within elements, of course.
 As well, the contents of several elements, such as &lt;code&gt; or &lt;pre&gt;, are skipped.
 You may change the list of elements which contents shall not be processed using the option __-s _&lt;ELEMENT_NAME&gt;[,&lt;ELEMENT_NAME&gt;]*___ / __--skip _&lt;ELEMENT_NAME&gt;[,&lt;ELEMENT_NAME&gt;]\*___.
 The list of elements that are skipped per default is given in [Appendix C](appendixC.md).
 This works only if the set / determined file type is &#8216;__sgml__&#8217;.

-When parsing markdown and restructuredText files, code is skipped.
+When parsing Markdown and restructuredText files, code is skipped.
 Quotes as well.
 When parsing doxygen files, only the contents of the doxygen-comments are processed.
 Only comments are processed in Python files, skipping pydoctest parts.
 The complete content of text files is processed.
 URLs and ISBN/ISSN numbers are always skipped (as well in text files), see [Appendix D](appendixD.md).

 After the actions have been applied to its contents, the file is saved.
 By default, a backup of the original file is saved under the same name, with the appendix &ldquo;.orig&rdquo;.
 You may omit the creation of these backup files using the option __-B / --no-backup__.